spring-ai-community/awesome-spring-ai/README.md

 - [Spring AI Playground](https://github.com/JM-Lab/spring-ai-playground) - A web UI designed to make it easy for Java developers to experiment with and integrate AI models.
 Provides an interactive interface for testing different prompts and models.

+- [Multilingual Document Analyzer powered by Spring AI](https://github.com/odedia/spring-ai-multilingual-document-analyzer/tree/main) - A multilingual RAG-based application showing Spring AI using English as well as Right-to-Left languages such as Hebrew.
 ### CLI Applications

 - [Spring AI Chat Bot CLI](https://github.com/tzolov/spring-ai-cli-chatbot) - Command-line chatbot with Retrieval-Augmented Generation (RAG) and conversational memory capabilities.
 Demonstrates how to build interactive CLI applications with Spring AI.